 AASHE Bulletin is a great vehicle for publicizing your campus sustainability successes and job openings.
 You do not have to be an AASHE member to submit.
 Before submitting items for consideration, please review the guidelines below and examine previous issues for examples of types of stories we cover and the format we use.
-These guidelines are also intended to keep the length of the Bulletin manageable.

 Guidelines for "New Resources"

 The New Resources section of the Bulletin includes resources recently published by AASHE along with other resources submitted by campuses and other organizations.
 Examples include original AASHE content, campus sustainability reports, white papers, new magazines or journals, websites, newsletters and videos.
 New resources must be accessible to the higher education sustainability community at large.
 See the AASHE Bulletin archives for examples.

 This Bulletin section focuses on opportunities for the campus sustainability community.
 Includes all opportunities that are related to campus sustainability, including national, regional and local opportunities, such as surveys and calls for submissions.

 Job ad submissions are free for member organizations and we can only publish positions that are directly focused on advancing sustainability in higher education.
 We will include the posting in one issue, and it will remain in the Bulletin archives thereafter.

 The Bulletin has a wide geographical readership, therefore submitted events must involve significant participation beyond the city or state/province, and must be focused on higher education sustainability or have a major track clearly dedicated to higher education.
 All events posted in the Bulletin will also be added to AASHE's Events Calendar.

 For events that do not fit into this guidelines, advertising opportunities are available.
 Click here to learn more about advertising on AASHE’s website.